Have you ever wondered how to make 5K a month or more as a freelance writer?

 While some jobs will say they require a degree, I’ve never had a client ask for any formal certification.
 You don’t need a degree to become a freelance writer.

-As long as you have good samples, write often, edit your work, and get clients you have all the skills to become a freelance writer.
+As long as you have good samples, decent grammar(there are apps that help with this), are capable of doing excellent research, write often, edit your work, and get clients you have all the skills to become a freelance writer.

 9. How much money do you make as a freelance writer?